abdullah009/homepage/README.md

 # <center>Home page of Abdullah-Al Mamun</center>

-You may visit [my home page](http://engr.uconn.edu/~abm12008/).
+You may visit <a href="http://engr.uconn.edu/~abm12008/" target="_blank">my home page</a>.
 I hope I'll update this repository regularly.

 ## Contact
 For questions, suggestions, bugs, and other issues, please contact: